Intelligence and education: Intelligence as cause of educational outcomes

-Education and Intelligence Interaction
+Interaction of education and intelligence

 Evidence shows that education and intelligence have a complex interaction, and this is demonstrated in a longitudinal study by Richards and Sacker.
 They collected data from the British 1946 birth cohort and investigated how childhood intelligence was predictive of other outcomes later in life including educational attainment and mental ability at 53 years old (using the National Adult Reading Test).
 The results of the experiment produced a path model in which mental ability at 8 years old was predictive of both educational attainment by 26, and mental ability at age 53.
 And also, education was shown to be predictive of mental ability at age 53.
 The findings show that intelligence at 8 years old is directly related to intelligence in later life.
 There is also, however, a mediating effect of education between the two intelligence measures, showing how education can have a positive effect on intelligence.
 This effect, however, appears to be limited by the stronger effect of initial intelligence.

 The Critical Thinking project at Human Science Lab, London, is involved in scientific study of all major educational systems in prevalence today to assess how the systems are working to promote or impede critical thinking and intelligence.

-Genes and Environment Relationship with Educational Outcomes
+Genes vs. environment

 The argument as to whether intelligence leads to more education, or education leads to greater intelligence also needs to be considered in terms of nature vs nurture.
 The idea of intelligence influencing educational achievement stresses genes, whereas education's effect on intelligence stresses environment.
 The answer to this is rarely one or the other, but a combination of the two.
 It is important, however, to tease out the extent to which they influence one another.